Editor’s note: This article was originally published in March 2018 and updated in September 2022

 So, you’re doing it.
-After months/years of gazing at photos of Machu Picchu, brushing up on your conversational Spanish and practicing your best ‘selfie with llama’ face, you’ve finally booked a spot on a trek to Machu Picchu, via the famous Inca Trail, or the lesser-known (but equally beautiful) Inca Quarry Trail.
-Well done, you.
+After months or years of gazing at photos of Machu Picchu, brushing up on your conversational Spanish and practising your best ‘selfie with llama’ face, you’ve finally booked a spot on a trek to Machu Picchu, via the famous Inca Trail, or the lesser-known (but equally beautiful) Inca Quarry Trail.
+Well done you.

 Avoid the last-minute panic – here’s your ultimate packing guide for a comfortable trek to Machu Picchu:

 CHALLENGE YOURSELF ON A TREK TO MACHU PICCHU WITH INTREPID

 First up: your bag

 When you arrive at the pre-trek briefing with your group, you’ll be given a small duffel bag for your clothes, toiletries and sleeping bag.
 Your packed duffel bag has a five-kilogram maximum weight limit, so pack only what you need.